-- a.
-In the Code of Conduct the terms "child", "parent" and "spouse" have the same meanings as in the Municipal Conflict of Interest Act: - "child" means a child born within or outside marriage and includes an adopted child and a person whom a parent has demonstrated a settled intention to treat as a child of his or her family;
+□Child □ means a child born within or outside marriage and includes an adopted child and a person whom a parent has demonstrated a settled intention to treat as a child of his or her family;

-"parent" means a parent who has demonstrated a settled intention to treat a child as a member of his or her family whether or not that person is the natural parent of the child;

-"spouse" means a person to whom the person is married or with whom the person is living in a conjugal relationship outside of marriage;
+□Parent□means a parent who has demonstrated a settled intention to treat a child as a member of his or her family whether or not that person is the natural parent of the child; □Spouse□means a person to whom the person is married or with whom the person is living in a conjugal relationship outside of marriage;

-- b.
-"Family Member" means a spouse, common-law partner, or any other person with whom the person is living as a spouse outside of marriage; - child, includes step-child and grand-child; - siblings. - c.
-"Member" means a member of the Mississauga City Council, including the Mayor. - d.
-"Social Media" means publically available, third party hosted, interactive web technologies used to produce, post and interact through text, images, video and audio to inform, share, promote, collaborate or network. - e. "staff" includes the City Manager and Chief Administrative Officer, Commissioners, Directors, Managers, Supervisors and all non-union and union staff whether full-time, part-time, contract, seasonal or volunteers. - f.
-"Nomination Day" means the last day for filing or withdrawing a nomination as provided for by the Municipal Elections Act, 1996. - g.
-A Member has an apparent conflict of interest (as referred to in Rule 1b) if a well informed reasonable person could properly have a reasonable perception, that the Member's impartiality in deciding to exercise an official power or perform an official duty or function must have been affected by his or her private interest.
+- c. \[Social Media \]means publicly available, third party hosted, interactive web technologies used to produce, post and interact through text, images, video and audio to inform, share, promote, collaborate or network. - d.
+Staff includes the City Manager and Chief Administrative Officer, Commissioners, Directors, Managers, Supervisors and all non-union and union staff whether full-time, parttime, contract, seasonal or volunteers. - e.
+Nomination Day means the last day for filing or withdrawing a nomination as provided for by the Municipal Elections Act, 1996.